harshitgahlaut/AirBnB_Listing_Analysis_Python/README.md

 Dataset can be found at [Maven Analytics](https://www.mavenanalytics.io/guided-projects#projects-list) .
 A profound gratitude is extended to Maven Analytis for offering this exceptional opportunity for practice through this project.

+## Objectives
+- Objective 1: Profile & QA the data
+- Objective 2: Prepare the data for visualization
+- Objective 3: Visualize the data and summarize findings

 ## Skills showcased in this Project

 - Exploratory Data Analysis